Though he may fall, he shall not be utterly cast down, for the Lord upholds him with his hand. Psalm 37:24

 The Purpose of Jesus’ Parables

-10 When he was alone, those who were around him with the twelve disciples asked him about the parables.
-11 He said to them, “To you, the mystery of the Kingdom of God is given, but to those who are outside, everything is in parables, 12 so that ‘seeing they may see, and not perceive, and hearing they may hear, and not understand, or else they would turn back, and their sins would be forgiven.’ ”
+10 When he was alone, those who were around him with the Twelve asked him about the parables.
+11 He said to them, “To you, the mystery of the Kingdom of God is given, but to those who are outside, everything is in parables, 12 so that ‘seeing they may see, and not perceive, and hearing they may hear, and not understand, or else they would turn back, and their sins would be forgiven.’ ” a

 The Parable of the Sower Explained